vkostyanetsky/RFQ/README.md

 {"Result": true}
 ```

-It means that the gateway have connected to the 1C:Enterprise infobase, so everything is fine so far.
+It means that the proxy has connected to the 1C:Enterprise infobase, so everything is fine.
+Perhaps.

 ### 3. React.js Web Application

-Finally, it is time to start a web interface.
+Finally, it is time to start the web interface.
 All files you need located in [react-web-app](react-web-app) directory.

 At first, please make sure that the URL of Flask application you got above (`http://127.0.0.1:5000`) is equal to a value of a REACT_APP_SERVER_URL parameter in [.env.local](react-web-app/.env.local) file.
 Secondly, you need to download tons of npm libraries to make React.js work: